nicholasgriffintn/fosdem-pwa/README.md

 ## TODO

-- [ ] Add bookmark status from DB to the event page.
 - [ ] Allow users to search within specific tracks or time slots
 - [ ] Maybe a calendar export?
 Is that too hard?
 - [ ] Make Fosdem PWA a PWA again (this is mostly done but not precaching routes so only works SPA)